-As indicated above, the Company is thus subject to de jure control by the Ministry, which owns (i) 29.26% directly, and (ii) 35% indirectly through CDP, which is also controlled by the Ministry.
+As indicated above, the Company is therefore subject to the control by law of the Ministry, given that (i) the Ministry holds 29.26% of the Company's capital directly, and (ii) Cassa Depositi e Prestiti SpA (a company in turn controlled by the same Ministry) holds a further 35% of the Company's capital.

 The Ministry does not however perform any management or control activity over Poste Italiane, given that the Company adopts its operational decisions in full autonomy and in compliance with the responsibilities vested in its own bodies.
-This situation is further confirmed by Article 19, section 6, Italian Decree Law no. 78/2009 (subsequently converted into Italian Law no. 102/2009), which clarifies that Italian Civil Code rules on the management and coordination of companies do not apply to the Italian government.
+This situation is further confirmed by Article 19, section 6, Italian Law Decree no. 78/2009 (subsequently converted into Italian Law no. 102/2009), which clarifies that Italian Civil Code rules on the management and coordination of companies do not apply to the Italian government.